 Lackson Daniel Mudenda

-Lackson Daniel Mudenda was born in Copperbelt Province of Zambia in 1986, raised mostly by his lovely mum as dad died when he was 4.
+Lackson Daniel Mudenda was born in Copperbelt Province of Zambia in 1986, raised mostly by his lovely mum as dad died when he was about 4.
 He did most of his education in Zambia, earning a Bachelor of Arts in Economics and Statistics in 2009 at the University of Zambia; a Master of Business Administration at Copperbelt University (Zambia) in 2013.
 After working for Bank of Zambia (the central bank) and Zambia Revenue Authority for close to a total of 5-years, he then moved to northern Sweden to study for MSc Economics at Umeå University which he completed in 2016.

 Lackson is a crazy fan of motorsport especially formula 1.
 Fun fact, he's known to get his priorities upside down when there is an F1 race live on TV, to an extent that he can shun any other event regardless of importance!
-He also blogs on his page lamdENOMICS about all pedestrian economic issues but more so about his academic journey: challenges and awesome experiences.
+He also occasionally blogs on his page lamdENOMICS about all pedestrian economic issues but more so about his academic journey: challenges and awesome experiences!